steffenhilpisch/KlingelAI/README.md

 ```

 This diagnostic tool will:
-- ✅ Check all environment variables
+- ✅ Check email configuration in the script
 - 🌐 Test network connectivity to SMTP server
 - 📡 Verify SMTP server capabilities
 - 🔑 Test authentication with your credentials